-From 1 April 2012 the employer contributions are no longer exempt from ESCT.
+From 1 April 2012 the employer contributions are no longer exempt from employer superannuation contribution tax (ESCT).
 ESCT will form part of the contribution and not be paid on top of it.
 The threshold amounts for calculating ESCT are as follows: